joseankco/DksPluginReleases/info/LogScrapper.md

 * In those matches, will sum 10 + 10.000 + 5 to the total

 ## Notes
-While Live Logs Viewer can work on its own, Log Scrapper cannot.
-So, in order to use this task properly, Live Logs Viewer MUST be enabled in config and running.
-Whenever you press Stop button in this task, you will also Stop Live Logs Viewer and vice versa.

 The task uses RegEx to find the matches and it won't escape your input.
 This means that, if you want to match a special RegEx character, you are going to need to escape it with backslash.